 - Direct Vent: Direct vent water heaters use a concentric pipe that takes in outside air for combustion as well as exhausting the combustion fumes.
 These are great for an area that does not have sufficient intake air.

-- Power Direct Vent: A combination of power venting and direct venting, these water heaters have the efficiency advantages of a power vent while also using outside air for combustion.
+- Power Direct Vent: A combination of power venting and direct venting, these heaters have the efficiency advantages of a power vent while also using outside air for combustion.

 The water heaters we carry at Total Home Supply come with a vast assortment of features: